An IBM® Cloud Private cluster has four main classes of nodes: boot, master, worker, and proxy.

 You can optionally specify management, Vulnerability Advisor (VA), and etcd nodes in your cluster.

-You need to determine the architecture of your IBM Cloud Private cluster before you install it.
-Configuration of multiple master nodes for master node high availability and separation of the management node from the master node are only options during installation.
+You determine the architecture of your IBM Cloud Private cluster before you install it.
 After installation, you can add or remove only worker, proxy, management, and VA nodes from your cluster.
+You cannot convert a standard cluster into a high availability cluster, or add more master nodes to a high availability cluster.

 A boot or bootstrap node is used for running installation, configuration, node scaling, and cluster updates.
 Only one boot node is required for any cluster.
 You can use a single node for both master and boot.